 Although modern cars are developing fantastic safety features, very little protection exists for a side-impact accident.
 Even vehicles that have side-impact air bags do not provide occupants with the protection needed from such car accidents.
 These protections become even less important when the accident occurs at high speeds.
 Regardless, the National Highway Traffic Safety Administration estimates these protections, if installed in all cars and trucks, would save hundreds of lives each year.

 If you were harmed in this type of collision, let an Arlington Height side-impact car accident lawyer represent your interests in court.

 Common Causes of Side-Impact Collisions in Arlington Heights

 - Highway accidents

-Unfortunately, victims of side impact crashes are likely to have serious injuries if not death.
+Unfortunately, victims of side-impact crashes are likely to sustain serious injuries, if not death.
 People riding on the side of the car where the impact occurs suffer the worst injuries.
 Many of these injuries will affect a person’s neck, head, chest, or legs.
 For passengers on the other side of the car, the most common injuries include head and chest injuries.

 - Traumatic brain injury (TBI)